Tibinsunny/webwhatsappstatusdownloader/readme.md

 Extension is loaded now.❤

 ## Usage 🚉 ##
-Go to web.whatsapp.com and you can find a download button on the top left next to emoji button.
+Go to web.whatsapp.com and you can find a download button on the bottom left next to emoji button.
 Click on it and Boom🎇🎇

 ## Screenshots